What is Starship Technologies?

 Please get in contact with us via email us at email@example.com and add any relevant details.
 If a response is requested we will get back to you.

-Starship’s robots have now travelled over 1m miles in 20 countries and over 100 cities, encountering more than 15 million people.
-They have completed over 500,000 autonomous deliveries and they cross more than 50,000 roads safely per day.
+Starship’s robots have now travelled over 1m miles in 20 countries and over 100 cities, encountering more millions of people.
+They have completed over 1.5 million autonomous deliveries and they cross more than 80,000 roads safely per day.

 How do you stop theft of the robots and their properties?